Bharath3697/WiT_Hackathon/README.md

 A basic GitHub repository example for new Call for Code projects and those that join the Call for Code with Turbo Dynamic.
 You can make this as simple or as in-depth as you need.
 And don't forget to register for Call for Code 2021!

-## Make a “U” Turn: Extravagance to Resourceful
+## Make a “U” Turn: Extravagant to Resourceful

 \*\*Short Description